-Today’s modern machines rely heavily on complex distributed control systems.
-A distributed control system (DCS) is a control system for a process or plant, where control elements are distributed throughout the system.
-This is in contrast to non-distributed systems, which use a single node at a central location.
-The nodes then communicate with each other using some form of communications protocol, such as CAN-bus.
+Today’s modern machines rely heavily on complex automated control systems.
+Embedded automated control systems are control systems for a machine where control elements are distributed throughout the machine with local and remote control processes, usually electro-mechanical or electro-hydraulic.
+The systems use various protocols, such as CAN-bus or Ethernet, to communicate across the network to ensure real-time data transfer and functionality.
 Each node is responsible for it’s relevant functions with possibly a central control unit with overall responsibility.

 - Reduced Wiring – by using a communications medium such as CAN, the wiring between nodes can be reduced to a minimum of 2 wires (if DC power available locally to the node).
 The wiring to the various I/O (solenoids, actuators, sensors, etc.) can be done locally to the node, thus reducing the cost and complexity of the wiring harness.